Plume Design System

 Project Overview

-When Graveflex started working with Plume, they showed us that they had a vast library of design components and UI elements.
-Since they were broadening their horizon into several products, it meant that they were wanting to create new websites and webpages.
-We wanted to make these easily implemented and cohesive, meaning we could reuse certain components while also making the new additions in line with the style guide established.
+When we began working with Plume on this project, they showed us they had a vast library of UI elements.
+This library lacked cohesion to their three products—HomePass, WorkPass, Plume Corporate, OpenSync and Plume's B2B website.
+Because we were soon going to be managing the design of their website and app, we wanted to make the UI elements easily implemented and cohesive, so we could reuse components while also making new additions in line with the style guide along the way.

 Goals